 After defining the NeuroTags, it is up to you to implement the actions that they are supposed to trigger.
 The possibilities of release actions are endless as you can connect NeuroTags with any digital or external outputs.

-- [Core package]: All the essential files needed to build a NextMind-enabled app.
-You’ll find inside the core libraries exposing the main classes, and some convenient assets (prefabs, shader, components, tools, etc…).
+- Core assets: All the essential files needed to build a NextMind-enabled app.
+You’ll find inside the core libraries exposing the main classes, and some convenient assets (prefabs, shaders, components, tools, etc…).

-- [Examples package] (optional): Several examples of how to use the SDK, showing best practices (for instance, how to build your custom calibration app, or how to tag an object).
+- Examples assets: Several examples of how to use the SDK, showing best practices (for instance, how to build your custom calibration app, or how to tag an object).

-To learn more about these packages, further information can be found in the tutorials section.
+To learn more about how to download, import and use these assets, further information can be found in the tutorials section.